FormidableLabs/victory/docs/src/content/docs/victory-voronoi-container.md

 `type: array[string]`

 The `voronoiBlacklist` prop is used to specify a list of components to ignore when calculating a shared voronoi diagram.
 Components with a `name` prop matching an element in the `voronoiBlacklist` array will be ignored by `VictoryVoronoiContainer`.
-Ignored components will never be flagged as active, and will not contribute date to shared tooltips or labels.
+Ignored components will never be flagged as active, and will not contribute data to shared tooltips or labels.

 _example:_ `voronoiBlacklist={["redPoints"]}`